pipichen-rgb/ModbusTools-2025/README.md

 `SendMessage` window contains list with predefined functions with parameters that can be periodically sent to the server.

+To loop single message or message list checkup `Loop` checkbox.

 ### Send Bytes window (v0.5+)

 This is a new tool for Modbus client that provides abillity to send